RanchoTao/RanchoTao/README.md

 Thank you so much for your support!

--  I’m currently learning linear Algebra
+-  I’m currently learning Image generation and scene generation methods based on large models
--  Ask me about anything
 -  How to reach me: RanchoTao@gmail.com
 -  Pronouns: he/him  I am not interested in LGBTQ
 -  Fun fact: My height 191cm